YoungVigz/VIKIgens/README.md

 ## VIKIgens

-VIKIgens is an cli for creating basic app structure.
+VIKIgens is a cli for creating basic app structure.

 **STEPS:**